User Session Recording Technology for Security and Compliance Training Course

 Active Directory for Admins

-21 HoursThis instructor-led live training in Czech Republic (online or on-site) is intended for system administrators who wish to utilize Microsoft Active Directory to manage and secure data access.
+21 HoursThis instructor-led live training in Czech Republic (offered online or onsite) targets system administrators who want to utilize Microsoft Active Directory for managing and securing data access.

 Participants attending this course will